Adania Shibli

+Adania Shibli (عدنية شبلي) is a Palestinian author and essayist.
+She is mainly known for her 2017 novel Minor Detail, which became the subject of public controversy in Germany following the cancellation of a literary prize for this book, originally scheduled for the 2023 Frankfurt Book Fair.

 Personal life and education

-Shibli holds a Ph.D. from the University of East London in Media and Cultural Studies.
+Shibli was born in Shibli-Umm al-Ghanam, Upper Galileein 1974She holds a Ph.D. from the University of East London in Media and Cultural Studies.
 Her dissertation is titled Visual Terror: A Study of the Visual Compositions of the 9/11 Attacks and Major Attacks in the 'War on Terror' by British and French Television Networks.
-She also completed a postdoctoral fellowship at the EUME c/o the Institute for Advanced Study in Berlin.
-Shibli has taught at the University of Nottingham, and since 2013, has worked as a part-time professor at the Department of Philosophy and Cultural Studies at Birzeit University, Palestine.
+She also completed a postdoctoral fellowship at the EUME research centre of the Institute for Advanced Study in Berlin, Germany.
+Shibli has taught at the University of Nottingham and since 2013 has worked as a part-time professor at the Department of Philosophy and Cultural Studies at Birzeit University, Palestine.

 Shibli and her children split their time between Jerusalem and Berlin.
 Shibli speaks Arabic, English, Hebrew, French, Korean, and German.

 Writing career

-Since 1996, Shibli has published in literary magazines in Europe and the Middle East.
-Since then, she has expanded her work to include novels, plays, short stories, and narrative essays, published in numerous languages in anthologies, art books, and literary and cultural magazines.
+Since 1996 Shibli has published in various literary magazines in Europe and the Middle East.
+Further, she has expanded her work to include novels, plays, short stories and narrative essays, published in several languages in anthologies, art books and literary and cultural magazines.

-Her non-fiction works include the art book Dispositions (Ramallah: Qattan), and a collected of essays called A Journey of Ideas Across: In Dialogue with Edward Said (Berlin: HKW).
-The collection of essays was turned into a symposium curated by Shibli in 2013, which took place at the House of World Cultures in Berlin.
-She invited artists and academics to reflect on the work and ideas of Edward W. Said, a theorist and critic known for his 1978 book Orientalism.
+Her non-fiction works include the art book Dispositions (Ramallah: Qattan) and a collection of essays called A Journey of Ideas Across: In Dialogue with Edward Said (Berlin: HKW).
+This collection of essays was turned into a symposium curated by Shibli in 2013, which took place at the House of World Cultures in Berlin.

+In a December 2020 interview with cultural journalist Claudia Steinberg, Shibli talked about the recently published English translation by Elisabeth Jaquette of her novel Minor Detail, her life in Germany and the unequal relationship between Palestinians and Israelis: